 ABOUT

-Damita Jo DeBlanc (August 5, 1930 - December 25, 1998) was a singer, actress, and comedian.
-Known by just her first name, Damita Jo is best remembered for her answer songs, "I'll Save The Last Dance For You" (1960, in answer to the Drifters' "Save The Last Dance For Me") and "I'll Be There" (1961, in answer to Ben E. King's "Stand By Me").
+Damita Jo DeBlanc (August 5, 1930 - December 25, 1998), known professionally by her first name, was a veteran R&B/jazz/gospel singer, actress, and comedian who became famous beginning in the early 1950s.
+She is best known for her answer songs, "I'll Save The Last Dance For You" (1960, in answer to The Drifters' "Save The Last Dance For Me") and "I'll Be There" (1961, in answer to Ben E. King's "Stand By Me").
 These songs are exceptional in that they were both Top 40 hits, which is rare for answer songs.
-She also had minor hits with "Keep Your Hands Off Of Him" (1961) and "If You Go Away" (1967)
+She also had minor hits with "Keep Your Hands Off Of Him" (1961) and the Jacques Brel/Rod McKuen ballad, "If You Go Away" (1966).

 MERCHANDISE